Podcasting Enjoys Explosive Growth

 In one recent podcast, they were discussing “compassion fatigue.”
 Some Christians might think this podcast is a too edgy, especially when the language gets spicy, but it attracts a wide range of people, both Christians and non-Christians.

 The trio talks about serious topics in an engaging way.
 They often interview guests from the business and entertainment worlds.
 This podcast reminds me of a Christian version of one of the top-rated general podcasts, “The Nerdist.”
 The Bad Christian Podcast is one of several off-beat programs from BadChristianMedia.com.

-These three podcasts define the Christian podcast perimeter, but there are others that rate notice.
+These four podcasts define the Christian podcast perimeter, but there are others that rate notice.
 One is Cameron Strang’s Relevant Magazine Podcast.
 Relevant is about making a connection between Christ and culture and they offer interviews and with pop culture figures, both in the Christian world and sometimes beyond.
 Stu and Lisa Gray offer a credible Christian marriage podcast, The Stupedous Marriage, where they answer listener relationship questions.
 If you know of a great Christian podcast, that’s not just a pastor delivering a sermon, please add it in the comments below.

 Podcasting is trending upward now.
 Will it last?
 There is every reason to believe that podcasting will become a permanent form of education, information and inspiration, like TV, radio and the Internet.

 Completion for listener ears may increase, but an interesting podcast has the potential to find a potentially huge audience.